 Our staff will record the death certificate with the local health department and secure copies as directed by the family or responsible party.
 Our staff will notify social security of the death and assist family with filing any claims.
 Benefits are only paid to a surviving spouse or dependent children.
 In order to receive the death benefit, the surviving spouse must complete the claim form with social security.

 Our staff will coordinate any arrangements selected by the family.
-This includes a Memorial or Celebration of Life Service, private viewing or interment in a local cemetery or National Veterans Cemetery.
+This includes a Memorial Service, private viewing or interment in a local cemetery or National Veterans Cemetery.

 Our staff will prepare and write the obituary for the family at no charge including placement on our website.
 Please note that the newspaper will charge to run the obituary and the rate will vary depending on the newspaper.
 Most newspapers charge by the word or line and charge an additional fee to include a picture.